 If you are a writer or at least pass your message through writing and have noticed errors in your work after publishing, I want to show you why your writings are poorly edited.

-I understand that many people make efforts to edit their writing; but reality is that many of those works are poorly edited.
-That’s why I want to start this post by showing you what a poorly edited write up really is.
+I understand that many people make efforts to edit their writing, but the reality is that many of those works are poorly edited.
+That’s why I want to start this post by showing you what a poorly edited write-up really is.

-A poorly edited write up is one that has grammatical, punctuation, spelling and capitalization errors riddled in it.
-It’s the one whose sentence structures are wrong and so weak that the target readers don’t even get the point being made in the write up.
-It’s the one that misquotes facts and figures erroneously.
+A poorly edited write-up is one that has grammatical, punctuation, spelling and capitalization errors riddled in it.
+It’s the one whose sentence structures are wrong and so weak that the target readers don’t even get the point being made in the write-up.
+It’s the one that misquotes facts and figures.

 So, why are they poorly edited?

 Failure to Read Through

 One of the reasons is that you are not meticulous in reviewing and editing your write-up.
 From my experience as an editor, I know that there are many typos that won’t escape being caught by the eyes of the author if he/she had taken a second look before clicking post, publish or send.